collymore/mage-codespaces-ddev/README.md

 * See the ddev documentation for more information. https://ddev.readthedocs.io/en/stable/users/debugging-profiling/blackfire-profiling/

 ## GitHub Codespaces Notes

+### Recommendations
+* Create a codespace with a 4 core and 8GB memory machine type.
+* Use the `gh codespace logs -f` command to tail the logs when starting a codespace.
+* Use the `gh codespace ssh` command to ssh into the codespace.

 ### Overriding Environment Variables
 There are multiple ways to override environment variables, [which are outlined in this guide](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces#adding-a-secret), and which option you should choose depends on whether you want to override the configuration for a specific environment only, or every environment you create with GitHub Codespaces.